frank184/ratable/README.md

 3. Run the views generator `rails g ratable:views` *(optional)*.
 4. Add `acts_as_ratee` to the model to be rated.
 5. Add `acts_as_rater` to the model doing the rating *(optional)*.
+6. Add `//= require ratable` to your application.js file.

 As for creating the process and flow, this is left up to the developer.